Practical Examples of Method Overloading

 Benefits

-- One method name handles multiple cases.
+- A single method name can handle different cases.

-- Works with different numbers of arguments.
+- Works when provided a different number of arguments.

 Limitations of This Approach